AdityaGuhagarkar/JLR_Robotic_Charging/README.md

 The objective of this project was to develop a robotic arm that can automatically detect the vehicle's charging port and plug the socket into the charging port.

 ## Methodology:
-◦The CAD model of the robotic arm was developed using Fusion360 and SolidWorks.
-The Robotic arm simulation was done on MATLAB using the Kinova Gen3 Model for testing arm control algorithms.
+<p>◦The CAD model of the robotic arm was developed using Fusion360 and SolidWorks.
+The Robotic arm simulation was done on MATLAB using the Kinova Gen3 Model for testing arm control algorithms.</p>
-◦For perception, a Yolov7 model was trained to detect the CCS2 charging port.
+<p>◦For perception, a Yolov7 model was trained to detect the CCS2 charging port.
 Then, stereo cameras were used to determine the distance to the charding port.
-Finally an Aruco marker placed near the charging port was used to obtain the 6D pose.
+Finally an Aruco marker placed near the charging port was used to obtain the 6D pose.</p>
-◦For the given end pose, we create an inverse kinematics solver.
+<p>◦For the given end pose, we create an inverse kinematics solver.
 To solve the inverse kinematics for each waypoint, we first obtain the target pose as a function of the waypoints and their orientations.
-The joint waypoints are then defined via the inverse kinematics function.
+The joint waypoints are then defined via the inverse kinematics function.</p>
-◦We have defined 4 ways to generate a trajectory, namely ‘trap’, ‘cubic’, ‘quintic’, and ‘bspline’ ◦Then, we plot Velocity vs Time, Acceleration vs Time, Torque vs Time and Power vs Time via which we can find average power.
+<p>◦We have defined 4 ways to generate a trajectory, namely ‘trap’, ‘cubic’, ‘quintic’, and ‘bspline’</p>
+<p>◦Then, we plot Velocity vs Time, Acceleration vs Time, Torque vs Time and Power vs Time via which we can find average power.</p>
-◦Torque is defined using the inverseDynamics function with the pose, velocity, acceleration and external forces as variables.
+<p>◦Torque is defined using the inverseDynamics function with the pose, velocity, acceleration and external forces as variables.</p>
-◦We finally visualize the robotic arm motion on a 3D plot
+<p>◦We finally visualize the robotic arm motion on a 3D plot</p>

 ## Robot Arm Design: